intel/stacks/dars/dars.rst

 If you choose to build your own DARS container images, you can customize them as needed.
 Use the :file:`Dockerfile` included in the Github\* repository as your baseline.

 To construct images with Clear Linux OS, start with a Clear Linux OS development platform that has the :command:`containers-basic-dev` bundle installed.
-Learn more about bundles and installing them by using :ref:`swupd-guide`.
+Learn more about bundles and installing them by using the `swupd guide`_

 #.
 The `Data Analytics Reference Stack`_ is part of the Intel® stacks GitHub\* repository.
 Clone the :file:`stacks` repository.